soilwise-he/SoilWise-documentation/tech/docs/technical_components/catalogue.md

 50 results are displayed per page in alphabetical order, in the form of overview table comprising preview of title, abstract, contributor, type and date.
 Search items set through user interface is also reflected in the URL to facilitate sharing.

-#### Fulltext search
+### Fulltext search

-Fulltext search is currently enabled through certain attributes: title, keywords, abstract, contributor.
+Fulltext search is currently enabled through the q= attribute.
+Other queryable parameters are title, keywords, abstract, contributor.
 Full list of queryables can be found at: <https://soilwise-he.containers.wur.nl/cat/collections/metadata:main/queryables>.

 Fulltext search currently supports only nesting words with AND operator.

-_TBD - describe OGC Record's API, CQL_

-#### Faceted search
+### Faceted search

-- search by record's type (dataset, service, software, text, knowledge source)
+- filter by record's type (dataset, service, software, text, knowledge source)
-- search by source repository
+- filter by country
-- search by country
+- filter by keyword

 #### Future work

-- extend fulltext search; allow complex queries using exact match, OR,...
+- Extend fulltext search; allow complex queries using exact match, OR,...
+- Use Full Text Search ranking to sort by relevance.
+- Filter by source repository

 ### Display record's detail